Steps to Enroll

 Every student entering a South Carolina college or university is required to provide an immunization record prior to enrollment.
 Please complete the Health History Form and the Immunization/TB Prescreening Form located on the Student Health Services website and return it to Student Health Services or bring it with you to Orientation.
 The completed form is due by Aug.
 1 for the fall term and by Dec.
 15 for the spring term.
 Please refer to policy STUD-CLSE 307.

-Step Six: Submit Final Transcripts and Test Scores
+Step Five: Submit Final Transcripts and Test Scores

-To complete the enrollment process, submit your final high school and/or college transcripts to the Office of Admissions and any AP scores to the Office of the Registrar.
+To complete the enrollment process, submit your final high school and/or college transcripts to the Office of Admissions & Merit Awards and any AP scores to the Office of the Registrar.

 Step Six: Pay Your Bill

 Students who attend Orientation in June and July can view their bills on WebAdvisor the beginning of July.
 You can view the payment deadlines on the Office of Student Accounts Web site.
 For students who attend Orientation and register for classes after July, payment is due at the time of registration.

-Step Eight: Ensure Your Legal Presence is Verified
+Step Seven: Ensure Your Legal Presence is Verified